-Students are held accountable for every course for which they have registered and are responsible for their own class schedule and the changes made via the telephone registration system, Web Advisor or notification to the Admissions and Records Office.
-Otherwise, the student may receive a grade of "F" for all courses.
+Students are held accountable for every course for which they have registered and are responsible for their own class schedule and any changes made via the telephone registration system, Web Advisor or notification to the Admissions and Records Office.
+If a student fails to drop or withdraw from a course by the established deadlines, the student may receive a grade of "F" for all courses.

-The designated student grade responsibility date shall occur on the last day of the fourteenth week of instruction or at the 75 percent point of a semester or session, whichever is less.
-Students who do not withdraw by the deadline indicated in the class schedule will-receive a grade of A, B, C, D, F, CR or NC.
+The designated student grade responsibility date shall occur at the 75 percent point of a semester or session.
+Students who do not withdraw by the deadline indicated in the class schedule will receive a grade of A, B, C, D, F, CR or NC.
 All grades become a part of the student's permanent records.